deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> This table presents the performance comparison of Llama3-8B-Instruct with different numbers of masked random heads on MuSiQue, a multi-hop reasoning task, with and without CoT prompting in both closed-book and open-book settings.
+> The table presents the performance of Llama3-8B-Instruct model on MuSiQue with DeCoRe entropy across various numbers of masked random heads, in closed-book and open-book settings, with and without Chain-of-Thought prompting.

 {{< table-caption >}}